ember-learn/deprecation-app/content/ember/v3/application-controller-router-properties.md

 ---
-id: computed-property.override
+id: application-controller.router-properties
 title: Application controller router properties
 until: '4.0.0'
 since: '3.9'
 ---

-If you are reliant on the `currentPath` and `currentRouteName` properties of the `ApplicationController`, you can get the same functionality from the `RouterService`.
+If you are reliant on the `currentPath` and `currentRouteName` properties of the `ApplicationController`, you can get the same functionality from the `Router` service.

-To migrate, inject the `RouterService` and read the `currentRouteName` or `currentPath` off of it.
+To migrate, inject the `Router` service and read the `currentRouteName` or `currentPath` off of it.

 Before: